 The Bates number must be a unique, sequential, consistently formatted identifier, i.e., an alpha prefix unique to each producing party along with a fixed length number, i.e., ABC0000001.
 This format must remain consistent across all productions.
-There should be no space in between the prefix and the number.
 The number of digits in the numeric portion of the format should not change in subsequent productions, nor should hyphens or other separators be added or deleted.